-The School entered into a five year management agreement with a charter management company Educational Management Associates, LLC, f/k/a Lincoln-Marti Management Services, LLC (LMMS) to provide management and administrative services to the School.
+The School entered into a five year management agreement with a charter management company Educational Management Associates, LLC, f/k/a Lincoln-Marti Management Services, LLC (LMMS), to provide management and administrative services to the School.
 The agreement expires on April 24, 2018.
-On April 25, 2013, the agreement was modified providing for changes in the management fee structures requiring the School to pay, as compensation, a management fee of \$500 per Full Time Equivalent (FTE) per annum.
-Prior to this date, management fee was based on the full amount of the actual net operating income of the School.
-The Management fee expense during the fiscal year 2015 and 2014 was approximately \$47,000 and \$45,000, respectively.
+On April 25, 2015, the agreement was modified providing for changes in the management fee structures requiring the School to pay, as compensation, a management fee of \$500 per Full Time Equivalent (FTE) per annum.
+Prior to this date, management fee was based on the full amount of the actual operating income of the School less operating expenses.
+Management fee expenses during the fiscal year 2015 and 2014 were approximately \$166,000 and \$165,000, respectively.
 (See Note 5 - Related Party Transactions).